nylas/sync-engine/README.md

     At this point you should be SSH'd into a shiny new Ubuntu 12.04 VM.
 The `inbox` directory you started with should be synced to `/vagrant`.

+    If not, run `vagrant reload' and `vagrant ssh` again.
+You should see the shared folder now.

 7. `cd /vagrant`